 The Yamaha Brand

-This digital piano is made from one of the best brands in the music industry, so understanding where the product is coming from is very important.
+This digital piano is made from one of the best brands in the piano industry, so understanding where the product is coming from is very important.

 Everyone wants to know that their product is backed by a company that requires excellence at every turn.

-Yamaha makes their products for professionals, even their ‘beginner’ models of products are so well made, that they can grow with the musician.
+Yamaha makes their products for professionals, even their beginner level digital piano and keyboard models are so well made, that they can grow with the musician.

 Studios rely on the Yamaha brand for their acoustic piano sound, which has no equal, and this digital piano has that same sound embedded into it.